Overview of co-authoring in SharePoint Server

 Audience: IT Professionals

-Co-authoring functionality in SharePoint Server and SharePoint Online
+Co-authoring functionality in SharePoint Server

 In traditional collaboration, documents are shared via email attachments.
 Tracking versions and edits from multiple authors is difficult and time-consuming for users.
 Email systems have to contend with storing multiple copies of the same document, not to mention increased network traffic as documents are sent repeatedly.